sleepygury03/Annoying_Prank_PCB/README.md

 Unused pins are clamped low to reduce leakage current.

-All hardware design files are released under the MIT license.

 ---

 ## Enclosure & Safety

 The PCB is intended to be used inside a simple 3D-printed enclosure.

-The PCB contains hole trough components, that can short the power supply if placed on metal object.
+The through-hole components act as standoffs so the battery terminals cannot easily short if the device is placed on a metal surface.

 This is mainly a precaution — the device runs from a CR2032 cell and is inherently current-limited, but the mechanical design reduces accidental shorting and improves robustness.